CMVin/docker/README.md

 # docker
-Things about docker: images, container and more.
+Things about docker: images, dockerfiles and more.